tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 The geographic determination service is expected to return a list of names of first-level administrative divisions for geometries that the geographic point falls on or within, including a 3 km buffer around the administrative geometry.
-A match on any of those names should constitute a consistency, and dwc:countryCode should not be needed to make this determination, that is, this test does not attempt to disambiguate potential duplicate first-level administrative division names.
+A match on any of those names should constitute a consistency, and dwc:countryCode should not be needed to make this determination, that is, this Test does not attempt to disambiguate potential duplicate first-level administrative division names.
 The level of buffering may be related to the scale of the underlying GIS layer being used.
 At a global scale, typical map scales used for borders and coastal areas are either 1:3M or 1:1M (Dooley 2005, Chapter 4).
 Horizontal accuracy at those scales is around 1.5-2.5km and 0.5-0.85 km respectively (Chapman & Wieczorek 2020).

 [🠱](#indexes-to-the-tests)
 ********************